+( (Amount in ₹ Crore)

-Dist. asta as m.
-Exposure (net) Provision held Exposure (net) Provision held
+Diala antonomia Exposure (net) Provision held Exposure (net) Provision held

 Risk category March 31, 2023 March 31, 2023 March 31, 2022 March 31, 2022

 Insignificant 1,978.23 - 1,436.27 -

 Low 530.51 - 608.59 -

-Moderately low 59.95 - - -
+Moderately low 59.95 - -

 Moderate - - 10.62 -

-Moderately high 4.04 - - -
+Moderately high 4.04 - -

-High - - -
+High - - - -

 Very High - - - -

 Total 2,572.73 - 2,055.48 -

-^{} The above figures include both funded as well as non-funded exposure.
+\ The above figures include both funded as well as non-funded exposure.

-Note: The Bank has compiled the data for the purpose of disclosure in Note No. 1.6.3 from its internal MIS system and has been furnished by the management, which has been relied upon by the auditors.
+Note: The bank has compiled the data for the purpose of disclosure in Note No. 1.6.3 from its internal MIS system and has been furnished by the management, which has been relied upon by the auditors.

 - 1.6.4.
 During the years ended March 31, 2023 and March 31, 2022, the Bank's credit exposure to single borrower and group borrowers was within the prudential exposure limits prescribed by RBI. - 1.6.5 Unsecured Advances: During the years ended March 31, 2023 and March 31, 2022 there are no unsecured advances for which intangible securities such as charge over the rights, licences, authority etc. have been taken as collateral by the Bank. - 1.6.6 Factoring exposure: The factoring exposure of the Bank as on March 31, 2023 is ₹ 1,020.44 Crore (previous year: ₹ 729.40 Crore) - 1.6.7 Unhedged Foreign Currency Exposure: The Bank has in place a policy on managing credit risk arising out of unhedged foreign currency exposures of its borrowers.
-The objective of this policy is to maximise the hedging on foreign currency exposures of borrowers by reviewing their foreign currency exposures and encouraging them to hedge the unhedged portion.
+The objective of this policy is to maximize the hedging on foreign currency exposures of borrowers by reviewing their foreign currency exposures and encouraging them to hedge the unhedged portion.
 The policy framework also articulates the methodologies for ascertaining the amount of unhedged foreign currency exposures, estimating the extent of likely loss, estimating the riskiness of the unhedged position and making appropriate provisions and capital charge as per extant RBI guidelines.
 In line with the policy, assessment of unhedged foreign currency exposure is a part of credit appraisal while proposing limits or at the review stage.
-Further, the Bank reviews the unhedged foreign currency exposure across its portfolio on a periodic basis.
-The Bank maintains incremental provisions and additional capital for the unhedged foreign currency exposures of its borrowers in line with the extant RBI guidelines.
-The Bank has maintained ₹ 73.78 Crore (previous year ₹ 18.19 Crore) as provision and ₹ 100.89 Crore (previous year ₹ 19.56 Crore) as additional capital for computation of capital adequacy ratio on account of the unhedged foreign currency exposures of borrowers.
+Further, the bank reviews the unhedged foreign currency exposures and additional capital for the unhedged foreign currency exposures in line with the extant RBI guidelines.
+The Bank has maintained ₹ 73.78 Crore (previous year ₹ 18.19 Crore) as provision and ₹ 100.89 Crore (previous year ₹ 19.56 Crore) as additional capital for the unhedged foreign capital adequacy ratio on account of the unhedged foreign currency exposures of borrowers.